smcabrera/smcabrera.github.io/about/index.md

 My name's Stephen Mariano.
 I go by Stephen in North America and Mariano in South America.
 Take your pick.

 <br>
-I'm an American expat living in Peru.
+Right now I'm based out of my hometown of sunny Cleveland, Ohio.
 I love writing, learning and [building things](/projects/).
 Right now I'm building things with Ruby.
 I hope to use this site to share some of that love.
 <br>

 ## How I got here